 Robert De Niro,

 A mafia boss and his family are relocated to a sleepy town in France under the witness protection program after snitching on the mob.
-Despite the best efforts of CIA Agent Stansfield (Tommy Lee Jones) to keep them in line, Fred Manzoni (Robert De Niro), his wife Maggie (Michelle Pfeiffer) and their children Belle (Dianna Agron) and Warren (John D'Leo) can't help but revert to old habits and blow their cover by handling their problems the "family" way, enabling their former mafia cronies to track them down.
+Despite the best efforts of FBI Agent Stansfield (Tommy Lee Jones) to keep them in line, Fred Manzoni (Robert De Niro), his wife Maggie (Michelle Pfeiffer) and their children Belle (Dianna Agron) and Warren (John D'Leo) can't help but revert to old habits and blow their cover by handling their problems the "family" way, enabling their former mafia cronies to track them down.
 Chaos ensues as old scores are settled in the unlikeliest of settings.Written by

 Features TommyLee Jones and Michelle Pfeiffer, both of whom played Batman villains.
 Two Face and Catwoman, respectively.
 See more »

 Fred Blake talks to M. Chambard who is lying on the road.
 In some camera shots M. Chambard's hands are over his chest.
 When viewed from behind, his hands are on the ground.
 See more »

 Can't you just sit down and relax and enjoy it?
 In our long friendship, this is our first ever guys' night out.

 Yeah.
 I mean, you're probably the guy I hate the most in this whole fuckin' world, but we've known each other what, nine, ten years already?
 My freedom is based on the deep respect that I have for you.